How to Do Cardio When You're Building Muscle Mass (and Why)

 Option 1 (easiest): Toggle on Cardio under Settings

 By default, Dr. Muscle does not include cardio in your program.
 But you can add it easily.
-This options adds a cardio exercise (HIIT Cardio) at the end of all your workouts.
 Here’s how:

-- Tap More (bottom bar)
+- Tap Settings (bottom bar)

 Option 2 (most flexible): Add custom cardio exercises to your program